 And heck, someone made a totally creepy film about a cage diving accident with white sharks called 47 Meters Down.

 With all this in mind, you’re probably wondering: is shark cage diving a good idea?
-For reasons I’ll outline, I stand by shark diving, both as a bucket list experience and for the greater good of the sharks it celebrates.
+For reasons I’ll outline, I stand by shark cage diving in California, both as a bucket list experience and for the greater good of the sharks it celebrates.
 Let’s take a moment to look at both incidents, and why the happened, and what they mean to the industry in general.

 Two Accidents in a Month